 This team will minister to the staff and their families.
 This is accomplished by praying, by sharing words of encouragement and by arranging fun events to show appreciation for the staff.
 This team also endeavors to help the staff and their families in special times of need.

-Sunday Ministry Team – Deacon Contact: Robert Ramirez
+Sunday Ministry Team – Deacon Contact: Robert Doucet

 This team will assist church members and others visiting our campus find the appropriate worship service, Bible study class, children’s nursery and various other facilities around the church.
 This will be accomplished, for example, through serving as greeters as people enter the church building, assisting those utilizing the information kiosks and walking around the church campus during worship and Bible study classes in order to provide a visible presence on Sunday mornings.